AlfrescoLabs/alfresco-environment-validation/src/main/docs/README.txt

             databasePassword - the password for that user (optional)

 The tool must be run as the OS user that Alfresco will run as.
-In particular it will report erroneous results if run as "root" (or equivalent on other OSes) if Alfresco is not intended to be run as that user.
+In particular it will report misleading results if run as "root" (or equivalent on other OSes) if Alfresco is not intended to be run as that user.